MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 * Indexing Server and Data Center deployments will be released as a separate connector.

 ## Troubleshooting
-After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
+After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
 You can find troubleshooting steps for commonly seen issues [here](troubleshoot-confluence-cloud-connector.md).

 If you have any other issues or want to provide feedback, write to us [aka.ms/TalkToGraphConnectors](https://aka.ms/TalkToGraphConnectors).